Are you struggling with low motivation and feeling empty?

 There is a general attitude in our culture that it’s possible to “think” your way out of chronic depression, but this isn’t true.
 Depression has a way of draining the very energy that you need to address your situation.
 Because depression robs you of your motivation, you don’t even have the strength to try overcoming your symptoms.

 What’s more, with depression, there’s a tendency to think that your present struggles are a permanent fixture.
 It’s as though the way you feel right now is simply the way you’ll always feel.
-And as a result, because you feel no hope, it’s hard to find reasons to take care of yourself.
+And as a result, because you feel no hope, it’s difficult to find reasons to take care of yourself.
 The condition is a vicious cycle.
 Hopelessness leads to a lack of self-care, which only leads you further into depression.

 However, the human mind is capable of profound change.
 Most people surprise themselves with their ability to heal.
 If you are ready to take this step, I am here to support you.
 With my help and support, you can learn how to treat depression and build resilience in ways you never dreamed.